 (Below) B&W photo, circa 1900.
 “Rafts of cypress, or pine, sometimes half a mile in length, are tied together (missing) towed by a tug or steamboat.
 The men in the foreground are on guard to prevent the logs from jamming.”

-The cypress industry relied on these methods until the late 19th century.
+The southern cypress industry relied on these methods until the late 19th century.
 The girdle-pole-float method was inconsistent due to the unpredictable river.
 Timber might be felled one year but not brought to the mill because of successive low water years.
 Prior to 1858, tens of thousands of logs were ready to be floated but immovable because of the low rises in the river.
 In 1858 the river flooded and the waiting timbers were dumped on a saturated market.
 The lack of a consistent means of moving the cypress out of the swamp kept the immense cypress brakes still largely intact up to the late 1880s.
 The steam-powered engine would eventually provide an affordable means of moving the cypress logs and see the exhaustion of the virgin cypress stands.”
 Photos courtesy of the State Library of Louisiana.